danielSoler93/nbd_central_docs/sources/software/alphafold/alphafold.rst

     >7KHD_2|Chains C, D|Tumor necrosis factor receptor superfamily member 18|Homo sapiens (9606)
     QRPTGGPGCGPGRLLLGTGTDARCCRVHTTRCCRDYPGEECCSEWDCMCVQPEFHCGDPCCTTCRHHPCPPGQGVQSQGKFSFGFQCIDCASGTFSGGHEGHCKPWTDCTQFGFLTVFPGNKTHNAVCVPGSPPAEP

-If the multimer has repeated chains,the input fasta should be
+If the multimer has repeated chains,the input `fasta` file should be:

 ::